 EasingMode: Define the easing mode used by animations

-You can add behaviors to node objects (lights, cameras and meshes).
-Every node provides the following entry points:
+You can add behaviors to any object implementing the IBehaviorAware interface (lights, cameras or meshes for instance).
+Every IBehaviorAware provides the following entry points:

-addBehavior(behavior): Use this function to attach a behavior to a given node.
+addBehavior(behavior): Use this function to attach a behavior to a given target.
 If the scene is currently loading, this code will be delayed until scene completion.

-removeBehavior(behavior): Use this function to detach a behavior from a node
+removeBehavior(behavior): Use this function to detach a behavior from a target

 getBehaviorByName(name): Return a behavior with the given name or null if not found

-behaviors: This read-only property returns the list of behaviors associated with the node
+behaviors: This read-only property returns the list of behaviors associated with the target

-Most of the time, behaviors are designed to deal with a specific kind of nodes.
+Most of the time, behaviors are designed to deal with a specific kind of targets.

 Currently the list of behaviors available in babylon.js core are camera behaviours.